Best Examples of Company Vision and Mission Statements

 Developing these statements is especially important for any business in the seed phase.
 When made highly visible within your organization, they will not only guide every action and decision but also accelerate your growth.
 Creating these statements is not rocket science, so dream big and stay focused on your goals!

-Finally, I encourage you to write and live by these statements, because what you are capable of bringing into the world through your work should never be minimized.
+Finally, we encourage you to write and live by these statements, because unleashing your potential through your work is imperative.
 There is power in the words you use to shape your days, your life and your company.
-They will help you rise above the day-to-day “busyness” of specs, demands, scopes of work, competitive frenzy, marketplace trends, competing “opportunities” and all of the other nine-to-five details.
+They will help you rise above the day-to-day “busy-ness” of RFPs, reports, scopes of work, competitive frenzy, marketplace trends, competing “opportunities” and all of the other nine-to-five details.

 Your work—your business—gives you the opportunity to apply your strengths and gifts to bless the world in a unique and powerful way.